brianmcoates/meehan-md/src/pages/blog/2020-03-11-the-war-on-sickness.md

 templateKey: blog-post
 title: The War on Sickness
 date: 2020-03-11T02:05:17.447Z
-description: 'How to Win the War Against the Common Cold, Flu, and Other Viral Illnesses'
+description: How to Win the War Against the Common Cold, Flu, and Other Viral Illnesses
 featuredpost: true
 tags:
   - sickness